-The Black Skin Care Experts Keeping Our Melanin in Tip-Top Shape
+The Black Skin-Care Experts Keeping Our Melanin in Tip-Top Shape

 Nyakio Grieco

 If you’ve ever purchased a skin saver from Nyakio Beauty, you have its namesake founder to thank.
-Grieco, a first-generation American of Kenyan descent, based her collection on beauty secrets shared by grandmother–a coffee farmer–and her grandfather, who was a medicine man.
+Grieco, a first-generation American of Kenyan descent, based her collection on beauty secrets shared by her grandmother—a coffee farmer—and her grandfather, who was a medicine man.
 The ingredients within her green line are sourced from all over the world and are helping usher under-represented cultures into the world of prestige beauty.

 Lauren Napier

-While on a flight from Dubai to New York City, the celebrity makeup artist dreamed up a simple, but incredibly useful idea: makeup wipes for women on-the-go.
-Today, her mini miracles, made with water, aloe, chamolilla and cucumber, are textured enough to scrub away dirt and grime, but gentle enough to leave skin feeling silky-smooth.
-Oh, and each packet is made in the good ol’ USA, engineered using solar energies and free of hazardous microbeads.
+While on a flight from Dubai to New York City, the celebrity makeup artist dreamed up a simple but incredibly useful idea: makeup wipes for women on the go.
+Today, her mini miracles, made with water, aloe, chamomilla, and cucumber, are textured enough to scrub away dirt and grime but gentle enough to leave skin feeling silky-smooth.
+Oh, and each packet is made in the good ol’ USA, engineered using solar energies, and the products are free of hazardous microbeads.

-Try This: Cleanse by Lauren Napier- The Weekly, $10, at Lauren Napier
+Try This: Cleanse by Lauren Napier—The Weekly, $10 at Lauren Napier

 MORE: A Step-by-Step Guide to Creating a Vegan Beauty Routine